Planning a Household Budget: Figuring out how much you spend

-If you track your expenses with money management software, such as Quicken or Microsoft Money, you'll be able to quickly get your hands on these numbers.
-If not, consider using free online services to track your household expenses, such as Quicken Online or Mint.com.
+If you track your expenses with money management software, such as Quicken, you'll be able to quickly get your hands on these numbers.
+If not, consider using free online services to track your household expenses, such as Mint.com.
 You can download your credit card charges, cash expenses and bank information into your online accounts, which should update automatically.
-You can then check this information from anywhere as long as you have an Internet connection.
+You can then check this information from anywhere you have an Internet connection.

 If you're spending more than you earn, it's time to start cutting costs.
 Here are some ways to cut back on what you spend:

 - Food: Buy groceries instead of going out or ordering takeout; pack lunches for work; and, make coffee at home before you head out in the morning.

 - Gas: Take public transportation or carpool with friends or co-workers; stack your errands so you use less gas on the weekends; keep your tires fully inflated; and, drive inside the speed limit.

 - Entertainment: Host pot-luck dinners instead of going out; rent movies at your local library (it's free!) or see them online, instead of seeing them in theatres; scour the free or low-cost events available in your area, such as free concerts and outdoor movies.

 Step 3: Use your budget to boost your savings